Why consent is crucial

 |Target Audience:||All clinical staff|

-- Policy for the provision of patient information
+- Publication & provision of patient Information policy.

 - Mental Capacity Act 2005